 Governor Jerry Brown's signing of the ALRA marked a proud moment for the farm labor movement, but growers also regarded it as a victory.
 Implementation of the law was plagued by conflict, contested elections, charges of unfair labor practices, lawsuits, and the limits of a new, inexperienced, and underfunded enforcement agency.

-In July, 1975, the UFW organized a 1,000-mile march from San Ysidro north to Sacramento, then south again to La Paz, in order to publicize violations of the new law and create new opportunities for organizing.
+In July 1975, the UFW organized a 1,000-mile march from San Ysidro north to Sacramento, then south again to La Paz, in order to publicize violations of the new law and create new opportunities for organizing.
 The 59-day march and its events succeeded in spreading the news of the ALRA among the state's farm workers, and it built momentum for upcoming elections.
 The march also was used to aid the effort to ban el cortito (the short-handled hoe) from the fields of California.
-The march rejuvenated Chavez and the farm labor movement.